amirlashkari19/Human-Health-Project/README.md

 read.
 Every later script starts from it, so the cleaning rules and the outlier decision are made once, in one place, and are easy to check.

-The script also draws nine figures (the same ones used in the report) in the `p1_figures` folder.
+The script also draws nine figures.

 ## Files in this folder